SafeHomes' mission to transform victims of domestic violence

 Our core services include: 24-hr crisis line; safe and confidential temporary shelter for victims of family violence and their children; family abuse intervention for women, men, teens, and children; guidance to networking with community agencies; safety planning, financial assistance, legal and social service advocacy, children’s program, household establishment assistance, transportation services, dating violence, non-residential services, and more.

-Domestic violence does not limit itself to physical harm and comes in many forms, such as emotional abuse, sexual abuse, social isolation, and intimidation.
+Domestic violence does not limit itself to physical abuse and comes in many forms, such as emotional abuse, sexual abuse, social isolation, and intimidation.
 It affects women, men and children of all ages, occupations, race, and income levels.
 We believe that it is the basic right for every person to live in their own home without fear.
 In addition, our staff, volunteers, and supporters work diligently towards our vision of a community free from domestic violence through education, awareness, and advocacy.
 Victims can become survivors through education and empowerment, and they can be the key to break the cycle of abuse in a family.

 Volunteers are an integral part of SafeHomes and our mission.
 We could not achieve our goals in the community without the passion, skills, time, and commitment that they so generously provide.
 By giving of themselves, they are positively affecting the communities where we live.
 There are numerous ways to help throughout our ten-county service area.
 Anyone may apply to volunteer, but certain requirements must be met in order to qualify.